zhutoutoutousan/A-study-note-as-a-beginner/self/log_overall-300_840.md

 Solution:
 - Style
   - Flexible, with care for health
+- Method
+  - Use this framework and try for a few days, then you may be up for a good start
 - Items
-  - Existential
+  - Existential Line
     - Make sure this part is OK before progressing to the next stage
-  - Daily
+  - Health Line
     - Workout
       - Pure momentum
-  - Software Line
+  - Software Line(AVAILABLE FOR FORGIVABLE BUSINESS CASES)
     - Coding
       - Side projects
         - Human Centered Design